 Scheifele nets hat trick as Jets beat Rangers 4-2

-Mark Scheifele scored three goals, Connor Hellebuyck made 37 saves and the Winnipeg Jets beat the New York Rangers 4-2 on Tuesday night.
+NEW YORK (AP) -- Mark Scheifele scored three goals, Connor Hellebuyck made 38 saves and the Winnipeg Jets beat the New York Rangers 4-2 on Tuesday night.

 Scheifele opened the scoring at 4:04 of the second when his shot dribbled past Igor Shesterkin, who made 23 saves.